Provides access to Medicare benefits for a range of medical services, lower cost prescriptions and free care as a public patient in a public hospital.

 If you’ve adopted a child from overseas, you must determine their eligibility for Medicare before enrolling them.
 Read more about Medicare enrolment for children adopted from overseas.

-To add your partner to your Medicare card you will need to visit your local DHS Service Centre and complete a Copy/Transfer Application form.
+To add your partner to your Medicare card you will need to visit your local Medicare Service Centre and complete a Copy/Transfer Application form.

 Department of Human Services